+In March 2022, we formally set a target for the Company to maintain representation by women on the Board of at least 30%.
 Pursuant to the Board Diversity Policy, in addition to merit-based considerations in the appointment of persons to senior management positions, due consideration will be given to the present level of diversity, including gender diversity, within the leadership of the Company and the positive impact that further diversity, including gender diversity, might have on the Company and its business.
-Diversity considerations are expressly recognized in the CEO Mandate in connection with the identification of candidates for senior management positions.
-In 2019, the Board approved amendments to the Board Diversity Policy in order to emphasize gender diversity as a key area of focus in both senior management and Board members appointments.
+Diversity considerations are expressly recognized in the Mandate of the Chief Executive Officer in connection with the recruitment and development of candidates for senior management positions to ensure the appropriate skill, experience and diversity are adequately reflected in its overall composition of the Company.